 As they approached a functional building, Humph said, 'This is their equivalent to a church; again function determines what it looks like, no edifice to show how good they are, which may also send them broke.
 Not too ready to spend money on frippery.'

 After the rounds had been completed and they headed back to the Yella Terra.
-On the way a purple ship came in for a landing, 'Ah here is my daughter Blossom with Loxz' daughter Algertz.
-I can't go any closer, you can just walk over and introduce yourselves, they both understand English,' Humph explained, 'I will wait for you on the ship, I will speak to her on the radio.'
+On the way a purple ship came in for a landing, 'Here is my daughter Blossom with Loxz' daughter Algertz.
+I can't go any closer, you can walk over and introduce yourselves, they both understand English,' Humph explained, 'I will wait for you on the ship, I will speak to her on the radio.'

 'That's awkward why not?'
 Anne asked puzzled at the need.

-'We all put out a type of telepathic signal which interferes with communication with each other's parts, my largest part is practically immobile,' Humph informed.
+'Our people put out a type of telepathic signal which interferes with communication with each other's parts, my largest part is practically immobile,' Humph informed.

-'That's a shame, at times I wish I could have a little distance from the kids, but that's over the top,' Anne shook her head then offered, 'I will pass on your love.'
+'That's a shame.
+At times I wish I could have a little distance from the kids, but that's over the top,' Anne shook her head then offered, 'I will pass on your love.'

 'Thank you, I will see you on return to the ship,' Humph said.